 You can find opportunities in many places.
 On the one hand, property listings compile information on houses on sale or about to be sold.
-At Real Estate IQ, for instance, we have MLS listings and Off Market Leads listings.
+At Real Estate IQ, for instance, we have Off Market Leads listings.
 If you subscribe to our services, you’ll get periodic data on new properties with the skip tracing already included –and you can even filter only the types of properties you prefer and forget about spreadsheets with our new CRM Integration tool!–.

 On the other hand, Medrano encouraged attendees to be alert to their surroundings.
 “It’s essential to use publicity, carry personal cards, and tell your family, friends, and associates –such as Uber drivers– that you’re in the business of buying and selling.
 You never know who might need your services,” she pointed out.
 But what happens if you don’t want (or don’t have the time) to check out listings and plan big marketing campaigns?
 Then you should find a wholesaler.
 These people buy lists, find properties, and put them under a contract that allows them to charge a small fee when selling them to investors.